 Otis Batterbee make lovely pencil cases / travel cases.

-I think there must be more pencil cases that are made in the UK?
+I think there must be more pencil cases and rulers that are made in the UK?